Weezer (White Album): Writing and composition

 Weezer has been categorized as alternative rock, power pop and pop punk by music journalists.
-Rivers Cuomo described Weezer as a "beach album", based on his experiences "hanging around the Westside of Los Angeles, [...] with people in Venice and Santa Monica, the beach, the Hare Krishnas, the Sikh on roller blades with the guitar, girls on Tinder within a 4 mile radius, seeing other bands, the kids from La Sera."
+Cuomo described Weezer as a "beach album", based on his experiences "hanging around the Westside of Los Angeles, [...] with people in Venice and Santa Monica, the beach, the Hare Krishnas, the Sikh on roller blades with the guitar, girls on Tinder within a 4 mile radius, seeing other bands, the kids from La Sera."
 Cuomo specifically used Tinder to meet people for song ideas.
-Sonically, Cuomo credited The Beach Boys as a major influence, describing the album as "a ’90s grungy take on ’60s pop songs".
-The album's producer, Jake Sinclair, was also "determined to return Weezer to their Nineties glory", combining the "brashness and unpredictability of Pinkerton with the summer Beach Boys grunge pop of the Blue Album".
+Sonically, Cuomo credited The Beach Boys as a major influence, describing the album as "a '90s grungy take on '60s pop songs".
+Sinclair was also "determined to return Weezer to their Nineties glory", combining the "brashness and unpredictability of Pinkerton with the summer Beach Boys grunge pop of the Blue Album".

-Appearing on the Song Exploder podcast, Rivers explained his songwriting process for the album, particularly for the song "Summer Elaine and Drunk Dori".
+Appearing on the Song Exploder podcast, Cuomo explained his songwriting process for the album, particularly for the song "Summer Elaine and Drunk Dori".
 Cuomo maintained several Spotify playlists of music with "cool" chord progressions that he used to find musical inspiration.
 He used piano to write vocal melodies his vocal muscles would be "too lazy" to create themselves, while, conversely, improvising vocal melodies to write guitar solos, to avoid typical guitar habits and create solos with "space in [them] because I have to breathe" and "something you can sing along to".
 Cuomo also wrote stream-of-consciousness thoughts in his journal, then highlighted interesting lines, adding them to a spreadsheet of potential lyrics organized by number of syllables and strong-weak emphasis.
 When he came to write the songs on the album, he found lines that fit the melody and assembled them in a way that suggested a story.
 This method was also explored in "California Kids" and "L.A.
 Girlz".